 John Gillespie & Christina Symons, the authors of Sow Simple: 100+ Green and Easy Projects to Make Your Garden Awesome, join us today to share some decorative projects to inexpensively make your very own concrete containers and hypertufa planters.
 I have done my fair share of concrete projects, and yet it amazes me how many unique shapes that can be created.
 I love how these quirky containers came out, don’t you?

 Concrete planters and hypertufa troughs are easier to make than you might think.
 The only difference: one is smooth (concrete) and one is rustic and rough (hypertufa).
 The following shows the steps to make a concrete bowl.

 - A pair of similarly shaped moulds, one 25 percent smaller than the other

 - Concrete ready mix

-- Organic matter (for hypertufa): peat moss, cocoa husks, wood chips or sawdust
+- Organic matter (for hypertufa): peat moss, perlite*

 - Rubber gloves

 *NOTE: To make this project in hypertufa, add a mix of 2 parts perlite, 2 parts peat moss, 1.5 parts Portland cement, and enough water to have it just stick together.
 Mix well and adjust the ingredients as needed until you can form a ball in your hands that sticks together without being able to squeeze water out.

 First, decide on a shape.
 Squat shapes are easiest for beginners and make wonderful troughs and low bowls for succulents and other plants typically grown in rocky areas.

 Create a pair of molds (inside and outside) by selecting or fashioning two identical shapes, one approximately 25 percent smaller than the other.
 For example, two plastic bowls in similar shapes that fit one inside the other with a little more than an inch (about 3 cm) of space between them.
 Cardboard boxes also work well.
 Spray plastic containers with nonstick cooking spray.
 If using cardboard, line your molds with plastic.